- Intellectual Property (62)

 - Construction (1)

 - Public Sector/Local Authority (1)

 Sort By: Newest first | Oldest first

-Sports, Media and Entertainment Intelligence — broadcasters’ ownership; television advertising; data protection; and more download
+Sports, Media and Entertainment Intelligence — Google privacy case in Japan; FIFA Women’s World Cup; and more download

 Sports, Media and Entertainment Intelligence is the global monthly publication from DLA Piper’s sports, media and entertainment group.